the-other-mariana/the-other-mariana/README.md

 I especially enjoy coding with math, that moment of finding the special case that helps you describe generality.
 My favorite branches from Computer Science include:

 - Data Structures
 - Computer Graphics
 - Computational Geometry
 - Simulation
 - Concurrency
 - Backend

-In a nutshell, what I try to accomplish everyday is: <br />
+In a nutshell, what motivates my coding is: <br />

-> Code something that makes me proud
+> Code something that makes you proud and that it is useful for future reference

 In my spare time I am a passionate fan of football.
 I like any team that plays beautifully. <br />